devmaheremad/Classic-Template/README.md

-# Creating-A-Website-From-Preview-Html-Css-jQuery-Lv2-
+# Creating-A-Website-From-Preview-Html-Css-jQuery
-Creating A Website From Preview [ Html, Css, jQuery Lv2 ]
+Creating A Website From Preview [ Html, Css, jQuery ]